miguelpaz/miguelpaz.github.io/_posts/2016-06-05-cartodb-basics.md

 ---
 layout: post
-title: Making a chart in Carto without geolocation data
+title: How to make a map in Carto without geolocation data
 tags:
 - Courses
 - Tutorials